fluent/fluent-plugin-kafka/README.md

 ### rdkafka based output plugin

-This plugin uses `rdkafka` instead of `ruby-kafka` for ruby client.
+This plugin uses `rdkafka` instead of `ruby-kafka` for kafka client.
 You need to install rdkafka gem.

-    # rdkafka is C extension library so need development tools like ruby-devel, gcc and etc
+    # rdkafka is C extension library.
+Need to install development tools like ruby-devel, gcc and etc
     # for v0.12 or later
     $ gem install rdkafka --no-document
     # for v0.11 or earlier